llee454/hornet-website/modules/menu/Readme.md

 }

 /*
+  Create a new prototype object for menu_Node and set menu_Element's prototype as the object's prototype.
 */
 menu_Node.prototype = Object.create (menu_Element.prototype);

 /*
+  Assign the menu_Node prototype's constructor property so that functions that any functions that read it can determine which constructor function was used to create its instance objects.
 */
 menu_Node.prototype.constructor = menu_Node;

 /*
+  Accepts one argument, id.
+Iterates through menu_Node's children and returns an instance of menu_Leaf who matches the given id if it exists, and null if none is found.
 */
 menu_Node.prototype.getLeaf = function (id) {
   for (var i = 0; i < this.children.length; i ++) {